brh55/brh55.github.io/_posts/2016-2-08-unit-testing-angular-directives-with-isolated-scopes.md

         $scope.$digest();

         expect(directiveScope.type).toBe("cheddar");
     });
 });
 ```

-Hopefully this example helps clear up some confusion.

-But what if your template code is significantly long?
+But wait, how can we apply *DRY* principles to our unit test?
+Especially if we will be repeatingly testing other directives?

-Well, create a helper function.
-Here is a re-usable helper function that can be used in your unit test.
+Well, fortunately I've created a re-usable helper function that can be used in your unit test or added to your utils library.

 ## Helper Function